shubham9654/applaa/README.md

-# 🚀 Welcome to applaa
+# 🚀 Welcome to Applaa

 The ultimate kid-safe social network: Learn AI, build games, and express creativity in a parent-approved space.